swarmion/swarmion/user-docs/documentation/docs/how-to-guides/4-configure-ci-cd.md

 ## Choose your CI/CD provider

-_This documentation is still a work in progress.
-If you wish to contribute, please [open an issue on Swarmion](https://github.com/swarmion/swarmion/issues)._

 By default, Swarmion uses Github Actions to deploy.
 However, we have already used GitlabCI and CircleCI to deploy Swarmion projects.

-## Authorize your CD to access your AWS environments

-In order to restrict the abilities of the ci user on the testing and production environment, you need to create one or many policies to give that user.
+This guide will focus on Github Actions.

+## Setup the CD authentication

+In order to be able to deploy resources on AWS, your CI needs **authentication** and **permissions**.
+There are two main ways to provide authentication:

+- create an IAM user on the target AWS account, retrieve its credentials
+- create an IAM role that can be assumed by a trusted party

+We strongly recommend the second option, as it will remove the risk of losing long-lived credentials.
+The Swarmion CI/CD from all starters, uses this method by default.

+### With OpenID Connect (OIDC)

-If you use Github Actions, we can recommend to follow [these guidelines to setup OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services), to authorize your pipeline.
+If you use Github Actions, we can recommend to follow [these guidelines](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to setup OIDC for your pipeline.

-This will remove the need to store long lived credentials, and thus the need to specify a policy (we can grant admin access).
-If you do so, you can skip the following sections.
+If you are using the Swarmion generated CI, once you have created the role, retrieve its ARN and place it in a Github Actions secret named `AWS_ROLE_ARN_PRODUCTION`.

+### With an IAM user

+You can follow the same procedure as in the [install docs](../getting-started/get-started-on-aws), except:

+- DO NOT give that user an "Administrator Access"
+- Create a policy with the least privileges as explained in [the next section](#restrict-cd-permissions)
+- Instead, attach it the policy or policies that you have created in the previous step
+- Save the Access Key Id and Secret Access Key in order to pass them as credentials in your CI

+## Restrict CD permissions

+Handling permissions for your CI/CD should depend on the authentication choice.
+When using an IAM user, you should definitely create a custom policy with the least privileges attached to this user.
+However, if you use OIDC, the risk is far more mitigated, so it is safer to give it admin permissions.

 ### Create a deploy policy